MuthusaravananS/PINPOINT/README.md

   Fine-tuned **ESM-2** (150M params) binary classifier.
 Predicts if a protein sequence is a potential protease inhibitor using only the primary sequence.
 Ideal for fast, structure-free screening of small proteins (<250 AA).

 - **[PIP-BERT](https://huggingface.co/MuthuS97/PIP-BERT)**
-  Fine-tuned **ProtBERT** classifier for rapid screening of potential protease inhibitors in large datasets.
-Outputs class probabilities and confidence scores.
+  Fine-tuned **ProtBERT** binary classifier.
+Predicts if a protein sequence is a potential protease inhibitor using only the primary sequence.
+Ideal for fast, structure-free screening of small proteins (<250 AA).

 - **[structuralmodule-protease_inhibitors](https://huggingface.co/MuthuS97/structuralmodule-protease_inhibitors)**
   Unsupervised one-class autoencoder (PyOD/PyTorch) for structural filtering.
 Detects non-PI-like structures via high reconstruction error.
 Trained on ~18k curated protease inhibitor structures from MEROPS + AlphaFold.